Domestication of the dog: Late Pleistocene wolf admixture

 The nuclear genome sequence was generated for a dog specimen that was found in the Late Neolithic passage grave at Newgrange, Ireland and radiocarbon dated at 4,800 YBP.
-A genetic analysis of the Newgrange dog showed that it was male, did not possess genetic variants associated with modern coat length nor color, was not as able to process starch as efficiently as modern dogs but more efficiently than wolves, and showed ancestry from a population of wolves that could not be found in other dogs nor wolves today.
+A genetic analysis of the Newgrange dog showed that it was male, did not possess genetic variants associated with modern coat length or colour, was not as able to process starch as efficiently as modern dogs but more efficiently than wolves, and showed ancestry from a population of wolves that could not be found in other dogs or wolves today.
 The mutation rates calibrated from both the Taimyr wolf and the Newgrange dog genomes suggest that the modern wolf and dog populations diverged from a common ancestor between 20,000 and 60,000 YBP.
 This indicates that either dogs were domesticated much earlier than their first appearance in the archaeological record, or they arrived in the Arctic early, or both.
 Another view is that because northern breeds can trace at least some of their ancestry back to the Taimyr wolf, this indicates the possibility of more than one domestication event.

 In 2020, the nuclear genome was generated of a 33,000 YBP Pleistocene wolf from an archaeological site on the Yana River, arctic northeastern Siberia.
 The Yana wolf sequence was more closely related to the 35,000 YBP Taimyr wolf than it was to modern wolves.
 There was evidence of gene flow between the Yana-Taimyr wolves and the Pre-Columbian, Zhokhov, and modern sled dogs.
 This suggests that genetic admixture has occurred between the Pleistocene wolves and the ancestor of these dogs.
 There was no evidence of admixture between sled dogs and the modern grey wolf for the past 9,500 years.
 Greenland sled dogs have been kept isolated from other breeds since their arrival in Greenland with the Inuit 850 years ago.
 Their lineage traces more genomic history to the Zhokhov dogs than any other arctic breed.
 Sled dogs do not show an adaptation to a starch-rich diet when compared with other dogs but do show an adaptation to a high intake of fat and fatty acids, which was not found in the Zhokhov dogs.
 The same adaptation has been found in Inuit and other arctic peoples.
 This suggests that the sled dogs adapted to the low starch and high fat diet of the people they coexisted with.